TheCurle/Purpuri/docs/docs/index.md

 # Getting Started

 To use Purpuri, find or [create](https://github.com/TheCurle/Purpuri) a binary.
-There are no current distributed binaries for Purpuri.
+You can find builds on Github Actions or my CI server.

-Compile a standard Java class (make sure it does not use any features or opcodes higher than Java 7).
+To test it, write and compile a standard Java class.
+(Make sure it does not use any features or opcodes higher than Java 7)

-Note that the entry point is not `main([Ljava.lang.String;)V` like traditional VMs, but `EntryPoint()I`.
+Note that the entry point is not `main([Ljava.lang.String;)V` (that is, a "main" method that takes a list of Strings and returns void) like traditional VMs, but `EntryPoint()I` (that is, an "EntryPoint" method that takes nothing and returns an Integer).

 This means that in order to be deemed worthy of execution by the VM, your class must contain the function:
 ``public static int EntryPoint() {``